schalkneethling/150days-of-html/content/book/day018/_index.md

 Here I agree with [Bruce Lawson](https://twitter.com/brucel)(see article linked in related reading), and would stick to using the `section` element only when I am using it explicitly as a `region`.

 That was a lot of ground to cover but, you now have a darn good toolbox to semantically order and section your content.

+### Live Codepen - A complete blog post page example

+{{< iframe iframesrc="https://codepen.io/schalkneethling/embed/preview/d7d959055c161e21346fe5befb76c96d?default-tab=html%2Cresult&editable=true" width="100%" height="500" scrolling="no" class="code-frame" title="A complete blog post page live example" >}}

 There is one more set of elements to cover in this (cough)section(cough) before we move on to grouping content elements.
-Until tomorrow, keep making the web awesome! 🐒
+Keep making the web awesome! 🐒

 ### Related Reading

 - [Why You Should Choose HTML5 article Over section](https://www.smashingmagazine.com/2020/01/html5-article-section/)

-~..~
-Schalk Neethling - [@schalkneethling](https://twitter.com/schalkneethling) pretty much everywhere :)